openlibhums/memory-alpha/content/pages/support/guides/workflow-typesetter.md

 ## Styling

 On this page, you can also upload a CSS file associated with the article for an individual style, if required.
-We recommend avoiding style changes to the header and footer type elements, as this will affect the page's layout.
+It is recommended to avoid style changes to the header and footer type elements, as this will affect the page's layout.

 You can also select the XSL file used to render the HTML from the file.
 Unless explicitly instructed otherwise, this will be the Janeway default (1.4.3). <!-- A bit unclear which case the following is referring to -->In that case, the editors will communicate this as part of the typesetting task or agreement.